microsoft/IgniteTheTour/HYB - Building and maintaining your Azure hybrid environment/HYB30/README.md

 | project Computer
 ```

+**Stop IIS on VM**

+At this point, stop IIS on a VM.
+Once completed cary on with these steps while giving the alert action groups an opportunity to run.

-**Bonus: File diff**
+**File diff**

-This is not IIS-related, but would be cool to show the change tracking capabilities for files.
+This is not IIS-related, but a cool solution.

 - Show file change solution and changed Linux host contents
 - Create log analytics query to surface file changes*